AmlanJSarmah/animating-donut/README.md

 # Donut

-A donut being printed on terminal made with C.
+An animated donut being rendered on terminal made with C.

 ### Screenshots